Glasgow Clan: 2023–24 season, Club takeover and new coach arrives

+2024–, Neilson era

+On the same day as Morgan's departure, Glasgow announced the arrival of EIHL legend and former Nottingham Panthers head coach Corey Neilson, who had been released from his former coaching role with Dresdner Eislöwen.

+In February 2025, the Clan's managing director Gareth Chalmers confirmed he was stepping down after more than a decade in post.
+Chalmers was replaced as CEO and managing director by Russell Smith.

 Elite Ice Hockey League record

 † Note the 2019–20 Elite League season finished after 48 games for Glasgow, and the EIHL campaign finished without a league or play-off winner, due to the Coronavirus pandemic.
 The above stat line reflects the Clan's position at the time of the cancellation of the season.

 †† Note the 2020–21 Elite League season - originally scheduled for a revised start date of 5 December - was suspended on 15 September 2020, because of ongoing coronavirus pandemic restrictions.
 The EIHL board determined that the season was non-viable without supporters being permitted to attend matches and unanimously agreed to a suspension.
 The season was cancelled completely in February 2021.

 ††† Due to Glasgow's arena situation, they began the 2021–22 Elite League season in November 2021, rather than September.
 As a result, the team withdrew from the Challenge Cup.